 - Our Valley

-Check out contemporary art at The Dowse Art Museum with something for the whole family, savour the taste of monthly Thursday food trucks amongst High Street's shops and the Saturday Riverbank Market.
+Check out contemporary art at The Dowse Art Museum with something for the whole family, savour the taste at cafes amongst High Street's shops and the Saturday Riverbank Market.
 Pamper yourself at one of our award winning day spas and shop up a storm in the CBD and Queensgate Shopping Centre.

 Keep an eye out for a hot chocolate festival, outdoor cinema and music, skate jams and more.

 Minutes from the CBD you’ll find the Western Hills.
 At night-time, just past the lower car park in Stratton Street you can find glow worms.

 At Percy Scenic Reserve, just off State Highway 2, kids will love hunting for weta in the Weta Cave and seeing the highest waterfall in the Wellington region.

 Across the Western Hills there are 14 playgrounds.
 Trying one a weekend will take half a year, which is a great fun (and free) activity with kids.

 With more than 20 local walks the Western Hills is a great place for adventure.
 Belmont Regional Park, the biggest park in the Wellington region, can be accessed from a number of entry points.
 Running between the Hutt Valley and Porirua, the park features the historic Korokoro Dam, World War II ammunition stores and the original old coach road from Lower Hutt to Porirua.

 The bush gully of Beech and Titoki trees in Jubilee Park holds the concrete shell of a fernery from 1940, a replica pioneer hut and the remains of houses built between 1890 and 1910, which were demolished when the Western Hutt Road (State Highway 2) was widened in the 1960s.